electron/rfcs/text/0012-corner-smoothing.md

 </tr>
 </table>

 The `-electron-corner-smoothing` CSS rule is **only implemented for Electron** and has no effect in browsers.
 Avoid using this rule outside of Electron.
+This CSS rule is considered experimental and may require migration in the future if replaced by a CSS standard.

+The `-electron-corner-smoothing` CSS rule controls how much of the edge can be used for corner curvature:
+* It is a percentage between `0%` (default) and `100%`.
+The value `100%` represents maximum smoothing, but may not consume the full edge.
+* The keyword `system-ui` can be used to pick a value that matches the current OS UI.

-The `-electron-corner-smoothing` CSS rule controls how far the corner's curvature can extend into the edge of the element.
-It is a percentage between `0%` (default) and `100%`. `-electron-corner-smoothing` affects the shape of borders, outlines, and shadows on the target element.
+`-electron-corner-smoothing` affects the shape of borders, outlines, and shadows on the target element.
+Similar to `border-radius`, smoothing will gradually back off if an element's size becomes too small for the chosen value.

-To match the system rounding in macOS, use a value of `60%`. `-electron-corner-smoothing` is available across all Electron platforms.

 ![A chart demonstrating values of the CSS rule and their visual effects on the same rectangle.
 The values of 0%, 30%, 60%, and 100% are demonstrated, with the 60% value being labeled as macOS.](../images/0012/Values.svg)